1 Behold, the LORD'S hand is not shortened so that it cannot save, neither his ear heavy so that it cannot hear.

 20 "And the Redeemer will come to Zion and to those in Jacob who turn from transgression," says the LORD.

 21 "As for me, this is my covenant with them," says the LORD.
-"My Spirit who is upon you, and my words which I have put in your mouth, shall not depart out of your mouth, nor out of the mouth of your seed, nor out of the mouth of your seed's seed," says the LORD, "from now on and forever."
+"My Spirit who is upon you, and my words which I have put in your mouth, shall not depart out of your mouth, nor out of the mouth of your children, nor out of the mouth of your children's children," says the LORD, "from now on and forever."

 [v.5a] - "hatch adders' eggs" - This is a proverbial saying, for adders give live birth.
 The KJV renders the text, "cockatrice eggs."
 (A cockatrice is a serpent imagined to proceed from a chicken egg.)
 The expression simply means that whatever comes from them is poison and brings death (Geneva Bible study notes).